mrnguyencongquy/mrnguyencongquy/README.md

   🔭 Adept at data visualization using Power BI and Tableau to create insightful reports that communicate data effectively.

-🌱🌱  I'm constantly fascinated by the opportunity to learn new skills and use them to build the future.
+<h3 align="center">🌱🌱🌱🌱  I'm constantly fascinated by the opportunity to learn new skills and use them to build the future.  🌱🌱🌱🌱 </h3>